 - Government establishes taskforce of senior financial experts to accelerate growth of green finance and the UK’s low carbon economy.

-- Proposals announced today will build on the UK’s global leadership, including development of world’s first green financial management standards with the British Standards Institute.
+- Proposals announced today will build on the UK’s global leadership, including development of world’s first green financial management standards with the British Standards Institution.

 - The transition to a low carbon economy offers Britain a multi-billion pound investment opportunity, creating high-value jobs and boosting exports.

 New measures to accelerate investment in clean growth by building on the UK’s strength in green finance will be set out later today by Climate Change Minister Claire Perry at the opening ceremony of Climate Week in New York.